 The Banquet Directed by Feng Xiaogang

 This website was created to promote the 2006 Chinese& wuxia drama film, The Banquet.
 Its DVD release in the US was in 2008 under the name Legend of the Black Scorpion.
 I happened to enjoy the visual spectacle movie, although on Rotten Tomatoes the critics rated it only at 35%.
 The US audience rated it higher at a 60%, but it wasn't a big hit even though it offered a visual feast, with sumptuous costumes, exquisite production design and vast landscapes.
 Unfortunately, The Banquet, for all its visual splendor, had none of the pathos or originality of Crouching Tiger.
 Well, perhaps that is true, but I remain a fan.
-Just the other night, I donned one of my favorite Dark Knight shirts purchased at Moon At Midnight - my fav for Batman t shirts, and sat down for an evening of wuxia drama films.
+Just the other night, I donned one of my favorite Dark Knight shirts and sat down for an evening of wuxia drama films.
 As you might already know, wuxia translates into "Martial Hero" (Wu = Martial, Xia = Hero), and the most recognizable of Wuxia is sometimes romanticized literature from historical figures and stories.
 Well, Batman seemed appropriate attire for such an evening with friends.
 In fact everyone of us was wearing a different Batman t-shirt.
 There were no duplicates.
 Just goes to show how many different designs there are.
 I wonder if there is an extensive line of equivalent wuxia t-shirts sold in China.
 We started with the Legend of the Black Scorpion, saw Once Upon A Time In China, and ended with Fist Of Legend on that particular wuxia movie night.

 After the movie's promotional machine ceased, the site's usefulness was over.
 Its domain registration eventually expired.
 First of all, I must admit I was a fan.
 When I recently discovered that the site's domain was available, I bought it with the goal of recreating the site from its archived pages.
 Unfortunately there was little content.
 So I have posted reviews when the film was initially released worldwide under the name, The Banquet and added stills and promotional images to give a feel for the visual lushness of the film.